Style.com: Magazine content

+In April 2015, the content on Style.com migrated to Vogue Runway, an existing channel on Vogue.com, and Condé Nast announced it would use the URL for a new e-commerce venture launching on 2 September 2016.
+Style.com and its runway archive were taken offline on 31 August 2015.

+E-Commerce

-Before its closure Style.com offered established and emerging luxury brands, encompassing womenswear, menswear, beauty and grooming.
+In September 2016, Style.com was relaunched as a luxury e-commerce website.
+Style.com offered established and emerging luxury brands, encompassing womenswear, menswear, beauty and grooming.
 The website combined e-commerce with original and curated content from Condé Nast's titles, including British Vogue and British GQ.

-Using a proprietary website merchandising engine, Style.com offered a personalised commerce experience for the customer that adaptively recommends products and editorial stories based on the user journey.

-A specially designed shopping layer also rendered editorial features on Vogue.co.uk and GQ.co.uk fully shoppable, allowing readers to purchase featured products available on Style.com.

 President of Style.com Franck Zayan oversaw the UK-based website, with fashion and retail expert Yasmin Sewell as fashion director, Melissa Dick serving as editorial director, Jane Gorley as creative director and Natalie Varma as head of innovation.

-Jonathan Newhouse, Robert A Sauerberg Jr, Anna Wintour, Nicholas Coleridge, Charles H Townsend, Pascal Cagni and Franck Zayan sit on the board of directors.
+Jonathan Newhouse, Robert A Sauerberg Jr, Anna Wintour, Nicholas Coleridge, Charles H Townsend, Pascal Cagni and Franck Zayan sat on the board of directors.